-If you are considering to start potty training your toddler, there are a few questions you should ask yourself before you begin.
-Being well prepared for this challenging milestone is one of the best things you can do to make this transition as easy as possible for your child.
+Being well prepared for this challenging milestone is one of the best things you can do to make this transition as easy as possible for you and your child!

 (This page may contain affiliate links you can read the full disclosure here)

 1. Is My Toddler Ready For Potty Training?

 Most children will be ready for potty training between 18 months and three years of age.

 Toddlers will often show signs of being ready by becoming more interested when you go to the bathroom!
 Your toddler may also pull at their diaper if it dirty and uncomfortable.

 If your child seems ready then go ahead and give potty training a try.
 However, don’t get discouraged if they refuse right away.
 Wait a few weeks and try again.

 Here are some signs your toddler is ready to begin potty training

 - Shows interest in the toilet, potty, or underpants.